-Give Them a Pass for Family Gatherings
+Let Them Pass on Family Gatherings

-Recommend Alternative Treatments
+Recommend Alternative Treatments for Migraines

-There are many migraine treatment alternatives to the usual medications, and maybe these will benefit your friend.
 TMJ treatment is one approach to migraines that not many people know about, but it can be very successful, especially for people who have other symptoms of TMJ.